daos-stack/daos/docs/admin/pool_operations.md

 * Commands to manage failures and other non-standard scenarios.
   This includes draining, excluding and re-integrating targets, and evicting client connections to a pool.

-* An upgrade command to upgrade a pool's format version after a DAOS software upgrade.

 ### Creating a Pool